piyush97/PiyushMehta.com/README.md

    Your site is now running at `http://localhost:8000`.
 Open the `PiyushMehta.com` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes, and the browser will update in real time!

 At this point, you’ve got a fully functional website.
 For additional information on how you can customize your Gatsby site, see our [plugins](https://gatsbyjs.com/plugins/) and [the official tutorial](https://www.gatsbyjs.com/tutorial/).

+ 4. **Merge**
+ After you have made your changes, then add the commit message and push your code to the master branch using <b>git push</b>

+ 5. **Pull Request**
+ Then, create a pull request with a message, you about the changes you have made.

 ---